 The symptoms of warm antibody hemolytic anemia usually develop slowly over a period of several weeks to months, but in some cases can develop suddenly over a few days.

 Specific symptoms that occur may vary from one person to another and may depend upon the rate of onset, the rate of destruction of healthy red blood cells and the presence of an underlying disorder.
 Some individuals, especially those with a gradual onset of anemia, may not have any obvious symptoms (asymptomatic).
 Affected individuals may eventually develop abnormal paleness of the skin (pallor), fatigue, difficulty breathing upon exertion, dizziness and palpitations.
 Yellowing of the skin and whites of the eyes (jaundice) and enlargement of the spleen (splenomegaly) are also common findings in individuals with warm antibody hemolytic anemia.
 Splenomegaly may cause an affected individual to have a bloated or full feeling in the abdomen.
-Occasionally enlargement of the liver (hepatolmegaly) may also occur in some cases.
+Occasionally enlargement of the liver (hepatomegaly) may also occur in some people.

 In individuals with severe cases, especially those with rapid (acute) onset more serious complications may develop including loss of consciousness (syncope), chest pain (angina), abnormally rapid heartbeats (tachycardia), and heart failure.

 Warm antibody hemolytic anemia is an autoimmune disorder – a disorder in which the body’s natural defenses against invading organisms (e.g., lymphocytes, antibodies) destroy healthy tissue for unknown reasons.
-Antibodies mistakenly attack healthy red blood cells causing the cells to breakdown prematurely, a condition called (hemolysis).
+Antibodies mistakenly attack healthy red blood cells causing the cells to breakdown prematurely, a condition called hemolysis.

 Antibodies (which are also known as immunoglobulins) are specialized proteins that bind to invading organisms and bring about their destruction.
 There are five main classes of antibodies -IgA, IgD, IgE, IgG, and IgM.
 Most cases of warm antibody hemolytic anemia are due to IgG antibodies that mistakenly attack healthy red blood cells.
 Less often, IgM or IgA antibodies cause the disorder.
 When antibodies attack healthy tissue, they may be referred to as autoantibodies.